 It’s difficult to define the exact number of years to look for in a contractor, but ideally, you’ll want a company with at least 10 years or more.
 This shows you that they’ve been through multiple industry shifts and that their work has stood the test of time.

-2. Licenses and Insurance
+2. References and Insurance

-Before getting too far along in the process, you’ll want to ask for the contractor’s licenses and insurance.
+Before getting too far along in the process, you’ll want to ask for the contractor’s references and insurance.
 Foundation repair is an intensive process that can cause significant damage to your home if the work isn’t properly performed.
 As such, you can’t afford to work with a contractor that doesn’t have the appropriate coverage.

 When asking for proof of insurance, make sure the certificate comes directly from the contractor’s insurance provider.
 If a policy is cancelled, it’s still rather simple for a contractor to make a copy of one of the old pages and show it to a prospective client.
 Read through the certificate carefully and make sure you’ll be covered in case something happens.
 For more information on this issue, check out this article.